yoshall/UrbanFM/README.md

 ![](img/results_BJ.png)

 ## Visualization
 Here are the two areas in Beijing for which we provide dynamic visualizations.
 The first area is a place near Peking University, which is the same as in the Figure 9 of our paper.
-Second is a place near GuangQuMen Bridge, which is a main residence area in Beijing.
+Second is a place near GuangQuMen Bridge, which is a main residential area in Beijing.

 | Area near Peking University | Area near GuangQuMen |
 |-- |-- |
 |![](img/gif/area0.png)|![](img/gif/area1.png)|

 ### Area near Peking University
 This is the visualization for the inferred distribution for area1 for a day, from 7:00 to 21:00.
 From the GIF below we can clearly see that when external factors are not considered (UrbanFM_ne), the inferred distribution remains very stable along with time changes.
 That is, there is no difference between flows in the evening and in the morning, which is intuitively inappropriate.
-However, the inference from UrbanFM is very dynamic and can adapt to time, which faithfully reflects that how people left from home to the research centers in daytime and return home in the evening on weekdays, as well as different moving patterns on weekends.
+However, the inference from UrbanFM is very dynamic and can adapt to time, which faithfully reflects that how people left from home to the research centers in the daytime and return home in the evening on weekdays, as well as different moving patterns on weekends.

 | UrbanFM | UrbanFM_ne|
 |-- |-- |